bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 Every option chain has a first option: this is called `head`.
 The possible values of the options can branch the option chain.

-Every option branch's last `options` must have a `config` property set. `config` holds the id of the generated Bitrise configuration which will select the values for the options of the given project.
+Every option branch's last `options` must have a `config` property set. `config` holds the id of the generated Bitrise configuration.

 An options chain's last `options` cannot have a `value_map`.